Will the Infrastructure Bill Raise Your Crypto Taxes?

 Why are crypto companies opposing this policy change?

-Some of the biggest companies in the cryptocurrency space such as Coinbase, Square, FTX, and Kraken have come out in opposition to this new tax law.
+Some of the biggest companies in the cryptocurrency space — such as Coinbase and Kraken — came out in opposition to the infrastructure bill.
 While most crypto companies are in favor of some form of regulation, the general consensus is that the bill presents more problems than solutions.

 This is problematic as these market participants (as well as others within the DeFi space) do not have the ability to report customer information via 1099’s to the government, yet this law could potentially require them to.
 This could force businesses and future cryptocurrency innovation overseas.